-Red Deer Press publishes upscale children’s picture books, including illustrated children’s Aboriginal titles, contemporary juvenile and young-adult fiction, adult fiction and non-fiction.
+Red Deer Press publishes upscale children’s picture books, including illustrated children’s Indigenous titles, contemporary juvenile and young-adult fiction, adult fiction and non-fiction.

 We produce creative and contemporary books by enlisting a balance of established and emerging authors and illustrators guided by a production team of expert editors, designers and production personnel.
 We enlist publishing talent from across Canada, publish to the national and international markets, and continually strive to creatively promote and market our books.